untoldengine/UntoldEngine/docs/API/UsingBlenderAddon.md

 - `Compress Geometry`: LZ4-compress vertex and index chunks in tile payloads.
 - `Dry Run`: analyze the partition without writing tile payloads.
 - `Write Manifest In Dry Run`: write the manifest JSON even during a dry run.

+The `Tile Preview` panel in the 3D viewport also includes LOD planning controls.
+Use `Preview LOD Plan` to report how many HLOD/LOD payloads the current tiled export settings will generate before writing files.
+For quadtree and KD-tree exports, LOD/HLOD generation is limited to eligible semantic tiers such as `ExteriorShell` and `StructuralInterior`; `RoomContents` and `FineProps` normally stream at close range and are skipped.

+Use `Preview Runtime Bands` to color the current tile overlay by camera, 3D cursor, or selected-object distance.
+Runtime colors show the representation that would be active inside each tile's distance band: full tile, LOD, HLOD, unloaded, or shared bucket.

+For very large scenes, use the Tile Preview panel's viewport utilities to reduce Blender viewport load while keeping mesh data available for export. `Set Meshes To Bounds` draws mesh objects as bounding boxes. `Hide Meshes` hides them in the viewport after a preview has been generated, and `Restore` returns the saved display state.
+Restore the meshes before rerunning preview/export when `Visible Objects Only` is enabled.

 ### Uniform Grid